|Product / Service||SP LAGER|

 BACKGROUND SP Brewing is Papua New Guinea's biggest brewery and over the years it's had very little competition.
 With new beers entering the market, SP Lager wanted a campaign that demonstrated that they know PNG beer drinkers better than any import ever could.
 Their advertising positioning line is OUR BEER - our job was to prove it.
 SP Brewery were also keen to create a campaign that helped the PNG community.
 Proposition: The PNG beer made for PNG conditions.

-The SP Lager Mozzie Box was created to solve a common Papua New Guinean beer drinker’s problem – being eaten by mosquitoes as they drink beer outside.
-These local PNG insights were the inspiration for the idea and the technical solution was influenced by the humble mosquito coil.
-The innovation was making the carton behave like a mosquito coil by adding the natural mosquito repellant - eucalyptus.
-Once coated, pieces of the carton were torn off and thrown in a fire to create an insect repellant smoke that kept mozzies away.
+Local PNG insights (mentioned in previous answer) were the inspiration for the idea and the technical solution was influenced by the humble mosquito coil.
+The innovation was making the carton behave like a mosquito coil by adding the natural mosquito repellent - eucalyptus.
+Once coated, pieces of the carton were torn off and thrown in a fire to create an insect repellent smoke that kept mozzies away.